 The most common outcome when an employee breaches the agreement is that the employer withholds some, or all, of the termination payment.

-In either case, a claim for breach of contract which may be brought in the County or High Court has arisen.
-If the claim is for compensation in excess of £10,000 then the employee may pursue this claim and recover his or her legal costs if successful.
+In either case, the employee can file a claim for breaking the contract in either the County Court or High Court.
+If the claim is for more than £10,000, the employee can also get back their legal costs if they win.

 Post-termination restrictions breach